-A winning campaign might count on how you knock on doors, hand out a pamphlet, make a phone call or shake hands.
+A winning campaign might count on how you knock on doors, hand out a pamphlet, make a phone call, or shake hands.
 Politics can be a game of inches.
 We’ve helped a dozen heads of government and four dozen cabinet ministers get elected and stay elected.
-We’ve run candidates’ colleges for three hundred politicians.
+We’ve run candidates’ colleges for five hundred politicians.

 Here’s what we cover:

-The stump speech—how to stay interested and keep your audience interested while sticking to the script.
-Gestures, body language, facial expressions, tone of voice and the nuances of language can make or break a candidate.
+How to stay interested and keep your audience interested while sticking to the script.
+Gestures, body language, facial expressions, tone of voice, and the nuances of language can make or break a candidate.

 Here’s what else we cover: